FernandoTorresL/admin_users/README.md

 ## Introduction

-From a website that use JavaScript, we will first create some instructions on a Jupyter Notebook to test a scrapper to get all the general data from that site by page.

 There´s a system that it's operated by workers of the _Coordinación de Afiliación - División de Soporte a los Procesos de Afiliación_, an office on Instituto Mexicano del Seguro Social (IMSS, DIR, CA, DSPA).

 This code must login, navigate, and scrap pages from this site to create a CSV file.

+From this website that use JavaScript, we also create and test some instructions on a Jupyter Notebook to test a scrapper to get all the general data from that site by page.

 ## Technology used